Emotionally Safe Environments

 Science is clear.
 Healthy relationships, especially in intimacy, positively impact our lives.
 Those that are happiest have the closest and best functioning relationships.
 Francis Bacon said that intimate friendships “redoubleth joys, and cutteth griefs in half.”
 Without friendship, Aristotle taught, no happiness is possible.
 We need healthy people in our lives to experience the richness of this world.
 Relationships require work and skill.
 We must seek knowledge and then practice, building a life with regenerating relationships that multiply our joys and diminish our sorrows.

-A third important area to focus our energy is on the health of the body.
+A third important area to focus energy is on the health of our body.
 Illness and disease intrude on happiness.
 Energy is converted from the foods we eat.
 A diet rich in nutrients and low in unnecessary fats and sugars naturally boosts our spirits, strengthening the body and sheltering us from sickness.
 We then add motion to our healthy diet.
 We move through walking and exercise, giving life to our muscles and fibers.
 Through diet and exercise we build a happier life more resistant to disease and mental illness.

 We don’t change our lives in a week.
 Building shelters is a lifelong process.
 Small choices, one by one, form our character, changing the trajectories of our lives.
 The paths we choose widen or narrow opportunities.
 Great choices don’t guarantee a painless life; but the healthy action, compounded over time, build necessary shelters to protect from the inevitable storms—freeing us from unneeded stress, and allowing for more pleasurable pursuits.